 WINTER 2018 INFORMATION AND REGISTRATION: Indoor practices will be at Fruitport Country Club Banquet Center on Mon/Wed/Thu from 5-7 PM and Sat from 8-10 AM starting Thu, Feb 1st.
 Coaches are Jeff Pipp, Mandy Boersen and Paul Winter.
 These sessions will prepare athletes for indoor ERG competitions and for the Spring on-water season.
 Click here for online registration: WINTER 2018 REGISTRATION.
 Fees are $50 per month.
 You may pay for one month or both Feb and Mar now.
 Click here to pay fees: PAY ONLINE

-SPRING 2018: Details will be out soon.
+SPRING 2018: Practice days and times are yet TBD.
 Please email the team using contact form below to be added to the email list for Spring 2018 team.

 TEAM WORKOUT REPORTS: If you miss practice or complete extra work-outs, please log them here and a copy will be emailed to Coach Jeff and Coach Paul.
 WORKOUT REPORT